ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 })();
 ```

-#### 20. What is the `instanceof` operator in JavaScript? what would be the output of the following code?
+## Question 20.
+What is the `instanceof` operator in JavaScript? what would be the output of the following code?

 ```javascript
 function foo() {